WOWEN-DEV/wowen/README-TEMPLATE.md

 # About WOWEN
 WOWEN is not just a company; we are a creative powerhouse with expertise in full-stack development, FemTech, publishing, UX, design, and marketing.
 We have a unique ability to transform high-level strategy into practical implementation at the intersection of business development, communication, and technology.

+## What we do
+- Full-stack development.
+- Design/UX/UI.
+- Marketing.
+- Project/product management.
+- Strategy.
+- Entrepreneurship.

 <br>

 # About Project